-- Warren Buffett, the CEO of Berkshire Hathaway, has made a fortune taking calculated risks.
+- Warren Buffett, the CEO of Berkshire Hathaway, turns 89 on Aug.
+30.

-Warren Buffett has grown Berkshire Hathaway and made billions by investing in companies in established markets.
-He has built an empire making careful picks of “blue chip” stocks.
+Warren Buffett has had a lot of victories to celebrate over the years.
+On Aug.
+30, he celebrates another milestone: his 89th birthday.
+Buffett has grown his company, Berkshire Hathaway, and made billions by investing in companies in established markets.
+He has built an empire making careful picks of blue chip stocks.

 - Career highlights: Forbes’ 16th most powerful person in 2018, philanthropy